Importing Data from Cloud Drive

 Yes, you can import data into an existing table.
-Follow the given steps to import data into existing table.
+Follow the given steps to import data into an existing table:

 - Open the table into which you want to import data.

-Refer to the following video to know more on this.
+Refer to the following video to know more about this.

-Refer the Upload Tool documentation section to know more on this.
+Refer to the Zoho Databridge documentation section to know more about this.

 By default, Zoho Analytics tries to identify the date format of the given date column from the data provided and display the same.
 If you find that to be incorrect or if Zoho Analytics had failed to recognize any date column then you can set the date format in the Format of Date Column(s) option.
 Refer to this link, to know more how to construct custom date format.

 Yes, you can map columns while importing.
-In the Data Preview of the Import Setting, a drop-down will list all the columns in the Zoho Analytics table.
-You can choose whether this is a new column or the data need to be mapped to an existing column in the Zoho Analytics table in this drop-down.
+In the Data Preview section of the Import wizard, a drop-down will list all the columns in the Zoho Analytics table.
+You can either map each column to an existing column or import it as a new column into your Zoho Analytics table.

-Your import settings will be saved when your data source meets the following criteria.
+Yes, you can save your import settings.
+Your import settings will be saved when your data source meets the following criteria:

 - You have your data in Web or FTP server